ricardoemerson/create-react-tsx-component/README.md

   📱 Create React Native Component
   📱 Create React Native Component with Styles
   📱 Create React Native Named Component
-- The menu items for React JS, Next JS and React Native was separeted in groups.
 - The names of Next JS components and pages have rules that are applied automatically and the extension will apply the Pascal Case or Kebab Case format depending on the situation.
 So now just type the name of the component or page and the extension will apply the correct pattern.
 - Added the setting `useBarrel` that Defines if the **Named Components** will be created using the barrel pattern.
 - Added the setting `useExportDefault` that defines if the component will use export default or named export.